 A bus to Chiang Rai bus station takes about 4 hours and costs about 220 baht per person, once you arrive at Chiang Rai Bus Terminal 1 you have the option of taking a taxi to your accommodation or directly to the temple, you can even take a motorbike taxi.

 Guided tours are available from Chiang Mai and Chiang Rai.
-A tour guide will be able to answer many questions and give you very interesting facts about the history, construction and operation of the temple Wat Rong Khun.
+A tour guide will be able to answer any questions and give you very interesting facts about the history, construction, and operation of the temple Wat Rong Khun.
 You have the choice of joining either a group tour or a private tour.
 A private tour offers more privacy and time to reflect and relax.

 After your tour of the Wat Rong Khun grounds, stop by the nearby art gallery as well as the small gift shop to purchase souvenirs of the visit.
 There is also an onsite café that serves iced beverages and Thai food for thirsty and hungry patrons.

 A tour to the White Temple can include visits to neighbouring sites, such as the complete opposite but equally fascinating Black House (Baan Dam Museum), with a darker, more sinister side.
 The Blue Temple (Wat Rong Suea Ten) is worth a visit for its beautiful blue design.
 The temple Wat Huay Pla Kang also offers beautiful and tranquil views of the mountains.

 Because the White Temple Chiang Rai holds religious and cultural significance, visitors are encouraged to wear polite attire that covers the shoulders and knees, especially women.

 If you have any questions about Wat Rong Khun temple or the upcoming visit to Chiang Rai please contact us it will a pleasure to assist you, please contact us.